Lion (2006 film)

-Lion is a 2006 Indian Malayalam language political thriller film written by Udaykrishna-Sibi K. Thomas and directed by Joshiy.
+Lion is a 2006 Indian Malayalam-language political thriller film written by Udaykrishna-Sibi K. Thomas and directed by Joshiy.
 The film stars Dileep, Kalasala Babu, Kavya Madhavan and Vijayaraghavan alongside a supporting cast that include Jagathy Sreekumar, Innocent, Sai Kumar, Shammi Thilakan, Riyaz Khan and Karthika.
 The film was produced by Noushad and distributed by Shan Entertainment.
-The film was a blockbuster at the box office.
-It was remade in Tamil as Nam Naadu and in Telugu as Evadaithe Nakenti.
+The film received positive reviews and was a blockbuster at the box office.
+It was remade in Tamil as Nam Naadu (2007) and in Telugu as Evadaithe Nakenti (2007).